 How will I feel during and after treatment?

 Your pain should be relieved and in some case, eliminated.
 You will experience more flexibility and a better range-of-motion.
 Most patients report that they have been able to resume many of their former activities.
-Just a few comments we have recieved include:
+Just a few comments we have received include:

 “I thank my two doctors for leading me to the myofascial release program.”